-The first credit courses in Physical Education were offered by the Faculty of Education in 1945.
-This led to a Bachelor of Education degree in Physical Education first offered in 1948.
+The first physical education courses for regular credit were offered by the Faculty of Education in 1945.
+This led, in the late 1940s, to a Bachelor of Education in Physical Education.

-The School of Physical Education was established in 1954, and the Bachelor of Physical Education degree was accredited on April 1, 1964.
-The School of Physical Education became the Faculty of Physical Education in 1964, and in 1976 the name was changed to the Faculty of Physical Education and Recreation.
+A School of Physical Education was established by the General Faculties Council in 1954, and the degree of Bachelor of Physical Education was credited on April 1, 1964.
+The School became the Faculty of Physical Education, and in 1976 the name was changed to the Faculty of Physical Education and Recreation.

-Since 1972, the Faculty has offered a four-year program leading to the degree of Bachelor of Arts in Recreation Administration.
-In 1990 the 5-year Combined Degree program in Physical Education and Education began, and in 1999 the BSc Kinesiology was instituted.
+Since 1963, the Faculty has offered a four-year program leading to the degree of Bachelor of Arts in Recreation Administration.
+And in 1990 the Combined Degrees program in Physical Education (BPE) and Education (BEd) began.

-In addition to the five undergraduate degrees, the Faculty provides a wide selection of service courses for students in the Faculty of Education, who have selected Physical Education as a Major or Minor field of study.
+In addition to the three undergraduate programs, the Faculty provides a wide selection of courses for students in the Faculty of Education, organizes and supervises intramural programs, and acts as an advisor for the intercollegiate athletic programs.

-Students holding the a degree of BPE, BSc (Kin), or the equivalent may undertake graduate study in Physical Education leading to the degrees of Master of Arts, Master of Science, and Doctor of Philosophy.
-Students holding the degree of BA in Recreation Administration, the BA (Recreation and Leisure Studies) or equivalent may undertake graduate study leading to the degree of Master of Arts and Doctor of Philosophy.
-The Calendar of the Faculty of Graduate Studies and Research should be consulted for further details.
+Students holding the degree of BPE or its equivalent may undertake graduate study in physical education leading to the degrees of Master of Arts, Master of Science, and Doctor of Philosophy.
+Students holding the degree of BA in Recreation Administration or equivalent may undertake graduate study leading to the degree of Master of Arts and Doctor of Philosophy.
+The calendar of the Faculty of Graduate Studies and Research should be consulted for further details